faricamago/Operating_Systems_Principles__worst_fit_dynamic_partiton_simulator/README.md

 # WARNING
 Do not upload any files in this repository to public websites.
-If you clone this repository, please make sure to keep it private.
+If you clone this repository, keep it private.

 # memsim